-- Conclusions: - ClimaCore.jl is the new open-source dycore for CliMA's proposed new Earth System Model (ESM), entirely written in the Julia dynamic language. - We introduced ClimaCore.jl's API for flexible discretizations and composable solvers. - We showed examples of applications for atmospheric flows and flux limiters to overcome high-order SEM oscillation challenges in advection-dominated problems. - Future Work: - Extend flux limiters to 3D dry and moist problems - Add support for high-order vertical FD stencils - More distributed functionality and scaling
+- Conclusions: - ClimaCore.jl is the new open-source dycore for CliMA's proposed Earth System Model (ESM), entirely written in the Julia dynamic language. - We introduced ClimaCore.jl's API for flexible discretizations and composable solvers. - We showed examples of applications for atmospheric flows and flux limiters to overcome high-order SEM oscillation challenges in advection-dominated problems.

+- Future Work: - Extend flux limiters to moist problems with HEVI time-steppers, and other stabilization methods - Add support for flux-corrected transport in the vertical - More distributed functionality and better scaling - Preconditioning and multigrid strategies